civalin/cmdlr/README.rst

     cmdlr -r

                # or
     cmdlr -rd  # check updated then download

 Subscription Database
 ==========================

 You can backup database manually if you want.
+The database location is...

 .. code:: bash